 Mediterranean Stuffed Eggplants – A healthy gluten-free dish

 This eggplant dish has a substantial portion of healthy ingredients and fibre to keep you content until the next meal.
 Filled with Mediterranean flavours and texture, this vegetable dish is far from boring and will get a nod of approval, especially from vegetarians.

-There are so many different vegetable stuffed recipes out there, but I find this eggplant dish to be full of Mediterranean flavours and very filling, plus super healthy.
-Although it’s a vegetarian dish, you will hardly notice the absence of meat as the chickpeas and eggplant flesh give the eggplant filling a good boost in texture and flavour.
+There are so many different vegetable stuffed recipes out there, but I find this eggplant dish to be full of interesting flavours and very filling, plus super healthy.
+Although it’s a vegetarian dish, you will hardly notice the absence of meat as the chickpeas and feta cheese give the eggplant filling a good boost of protein and flavour.

 Mediterranean Stuffed Eggplants